Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 8-2 over its past 10 games, with an 8-2 record against the spread in that span.
+- Miami has an 8-2 record against the spread while finishing 8-2 overall in its last 10 games.

-- In their past 10 contests, the Heat have hit the over seven times.
+- Seven of the Heat's past 10 games have gone over the total.

 - When it scores more than 111.4 points, Miami is 17-17 against the spread and 26-8 overall.